 Posted August 18, 2017 by Prairie Wife - 8 comments

-When I gave birth to my first child I thought about beginning a workout routine to lose the 35lb of baby weight.
-But, the utter chaos of learning how to be a mom put an end to that crazy talk!
+When I gave birth to my first child, I thought about beginning a workout routine to lose the 35lb of baby weight.
+But the utter chaos of learning how to be a mom ended that crazy talk!

-Instead, I buckled our son up in the stroller and hit the local park and walked.
+Instead, I buckled our son up in the stroller, hit the local park, and walked.

 It was only for short distances but with experienced athletic girlfriends cheering me on I began to run/walk for longer distances and eventually just ran.

 My bestie (TallGirlJ) and I signed up for a 5K, trained together for months, and upon completion, I was hooked.

 I began to add more and more miles and signed up for longer races to help motivate me to keep pushing.